 Dealing with real property

-The company may or may not own real property (land and buildings).
-In some cases, the property may be of greater value than all other assets.
-However, since all property owned by it “comes with the deal”, you do not need to take any action at all to make sure the company still owns it after the sale has completed.
+The target company may or may not own land and buildings.
+In some cases, the property may be of greater value than all other business assets.
+However, since all property owned by it 'comes with the deal', you do not need to take any action at all to make sure the company still owns it after the sale has completed.

-But what is very important is that you make the same checks on the property as you would make if you were buying it separately.
+But what is very important is that you make the same checks on the property as you would make if you were buying it separately (for example, if it were an asset sale).
 This is an essential part of your due diligence.
 It is best to start with a surveyor’s report.
 In addition to all the usual inspections, ask him or her to tell you what is going on in the area that could reduce property values.